 Johanna Schubert

 Classical Philology/ Greek

-Johanna Schubert is a research associate in the DFG Research Training Group 2792 „Autonomy of Heteronomous Texts in Antiquity and the Middle Ages“.
+Johanna Schubert is a doctoral researcher in the DFG Research Training Group 2792 „Autonomy of Heteronomous Texts in Antiquity and the Middle Ages“ at the Friedrich Schiller University Jena.
 Her thesis focuses on Aulus Gellius’s Noctes Atticae, whose form and content will be analysed for heteronomous practices.
 As a work of the 2nd century AD, the Noctes Atticae position themselves as heirs to a tradition that is to be received, rediscovered and renewed.
-The author’s own experiences are sometimes added.
-The aim is to grasp the knotting techniques between old and new and to determine their significance for the work as a whole.
-Johanna holds a Bachelor’s degree in Latin Philology and Politics (teaching degree) from the Free University of Berlin (FU) and a Master’s degree in Classics, also from the FU, with a thesis on Seneca’s Epistulae morales (epist.
+The aim of the thesis is to grasp the knotting techniques between old and new and to determine their significance for the work as a whole.
+Johanna Schubert holds a Bachelor’s degree in Latin Philology and Politics (teaching degree) from the Free University of Berlin (FU) and a Master’s degree in Classics, also from the FU, with a thesis on Seneca’s Epistulae morales (epist.
 105).
 She has worked as a student assistant at the FU and at the Corpus Coranicum (BBAW).
 Her research interests lie in Latin philology, especially the Roman imperial period, in literary theory, and in the art of citation in antiquity.

+Johanna Schubert